 Compared to HEVC, [VVC] introduces several improvements in this area.
 First, there is the Adaptive motion vector resolution (AMVR), which can save bit cost for motion vectors by adaptively signaling motion vector resolution.
 Then the Affine motion compensation is included to capture complicated motion like zooming and rotation.
 Meanwhile, prediction refinement with the optical flow with affine mode (PROF) is further deployed to mimic affine motion at the pixel level.
-Thirdly the decoder side motion vector refinement (DMVR) is a method to derive MV vector at decoder side so that fewer bits may be spent on motion vectors.
-Bi-directional optical flow (BDOF) is a similar method to DMVR but at 4x4 sub-block level.
-Another difference is that DMVR is based on block matching while BDOF derives MVs with equations.
+Thirdly the decoder side motion vector refinement (DMVR) is a method to derive MV vector at decoder side based on block matching so that fewer bits may be spent on motion vectors.
+Bi-directional optical flow (BDOF) is a similar method to PROF. BDOF adds a sample wise offset at 4x4 sub-block level that is derived with equations based on gradients of the prediction samples and a motion difference relative to CU motion vectors.
 Furthermore, merge with motion vector difference (MMVD) is a special mode, which further signals a limited set of motion vector differences on top of merge mode.
-In addition to MMVD, there are another three types of special merge modes, i.e., sub-block merge, triangle, and combined intra-/inter- prediction (CIIP). block merge list includes one candidate of sub-block temporal motion vector prediction (SbTMVP) and up to four candidates of affine motion vectors.
+In addition to MMVD, there are another three types of special merge modes, i.e., sub-block merge, triangle, and combined intra-/inter- prediction (CIIP).
+Sub- block merge list includes one candidate of sub-block temporal motion vector prediction (SbTMVP) and up to four candidates of affine motion vectors.
 Triangle is based on triangular block motion compensation.
-CIIP combines intra- and inter- predictions with weighting. weighting may be employed with a block-level tool called biprediction with CU based weighting (BCW) which provides more flexibility than in HEVC.
+CIIP combines intra- and inter- predictions with weighting.
+Adaptive weighting may be employed with a blocklevel tool called bi-prediction with CU based weighting (BCW) which provides more flexibility than in HEVC.